 Accepted by every college that relies on standardized tests, the ACT is a curriculum-based test that includes four sections: English, Mathematics, Reading, and Science.
 It is designed to measure students' educational development.
 Each of the four multiple-choice sections is scored on a scale from 1 to 36 and then averaged to derive a composite score.
 Students have the option to register for the ACT or the ACT with Writing.
 The latter includes an essay, which does not factor into the composite score, but contributes to a separate combined English Language Arts (ELA) score.
-Many highly selective colleges require applicants to take the ACT with Writing.
 A student may register online at www.actstudent.org, and the ACT is administered in September, October, December, February, April, June, and July each year.
 We recommend the December, February, April, or June dates for juniors.